davidrtorres/8-Week-SQL-Challenge/Marketing_Data_Analytics_Study/Data_Analysis.md

 <img src="images/avg_rental_count.png" alt="Employee data" width="300" height="260">

 -----
-### What is percentile value for customer 1 when compared to other customers?
+### What is percentile value of rentals for customer 1 when compared to other customers?
 ```
 DROP TABLE IF EXISTS category_rental_counts;
 CREATE TEMP TABLE category_rental_counts AS